 Option #3: Use a piece of fabric.
-Find yourself at the craft store?
-You can easily customize your DIY headband by picking up the fabric of your choice to make your headband.
-After choosing your favorite pattern, material, and color, get it cut slightly longer than you think you’ll need—it’s always better to have too much to work with than not enough!
+If you plan on visiting a craft store, you can easily customize your DIY headband by picking up the fabric of your choice to make your headband.
+After choosing your favorite pattern, material, and color, get it cut slightly longer than you think you’ll need—it’s always better to have too much to work with than not enough.
 Wrap the fabric around your head and tie at the nape of your neck.

 If you have a sewing machine and a stretchy fabric, you can also place a pin where the ends of the fabric meet, then sew to create a head wrap.
 Easy, right?

 Next up: If you love the idea of hair accessories, we have plenty of ways to play with them in your hair-styling routine.
 Switch things up with our article, How To Wear a Barrette.